 - 1. Required Units and GPA: students must complete a minimum of 45 units in Communication and related areas, including items 2 and 3 below.
 All courses, except for the Media Studies M.A.
 Project, must be taken for a letter grade if offered, and courses in related areas outside the department must be approved by the student's adviser.
 To remain in good academic standing, students must maintain a grade point average (GPA) of 3.0 or better.
-Graduation requires a GPA of 3.0 or better.

-- 2. Core Requirements: students must complete COMM 206, 208, and a statistics course.
+Graduation requires a GPA of 3.0 or better. - Core Requirements: students must complete COMM 206, 208, and a statistics course.
 Typically, the statistics requirement is met with STATS 160 or 190.
 Other courses occasionally are approved as a substitute before the student is admitted to the program.
-The Statistics course does not count toward the 45 units.

-- Six Media Studies Courses: students must complete a minimum of 6 additional communication courses from the following list of department courses concerned with the study of media.
+The Statistics course does not count toward the 45 units. - 3.
+Six Media Studies Courses: students must complete a minimum of 6 additional communication courses from the following list of department courses concerned with the study of media.
 While the department also offers graduate-level courses teaching media-related skills (e.g., COMM 277), these courses are intentionally excluded from the list.
 Not all the listed courses are offered every year and the list may be updated from one year to the next.
 However, its intent is to include only courses in media studies, not media skills.
-In addition to the core requirements and a minimum of 6 courses listed below, students may select additional courses from the list and any related course approved by the student's adviser.

-- 211. Media Technologies, People, and Society

-- 216. Journalism Law

-- 217. Digital Journalism
+In addition to the core requirements and a minimum of 6 courses listed below, students may select additional courses from the list and any related course approved by the student's adviser. - 211.
+Media Technologies, People, and Society - 216.
+Journalism Law - 217.
+Digital Journalism

 - 220. Digital Media in Society

-- 222A.
-The Documentary Tradition

 - 225. Perspectives on American Journalism

 - 231. Media Ethics and Responsibility

 - 236. Democracy and the Communication of Consent

 - 238. Democratic Theory

 - 246. Language and Discourse: Race, Class, and Gender

 - 248. Hip-Hop and Don't Stop: Introduction to Modern Speech Communities

 - 260. The Press and the Political Process

 - 262. Analysis of Political Campaigns

 - 266. Virtual People

 - 268. Experimental Research in Advanced User Interfaces

-- 269. Computers and Interfaces: Psychology and Design

-- 270. Communication and Children
+- 269. Computers and Interfaces: Psychology and Design 270.
+Communication and Children

 - 272. Psychological Processing of Media

 - 273. Public Issues Reporting I

 - 274. Public Issues Reporting II

 - 314. Doctoral Research Methods IIB

 - 318. Doctoral Research Methods II

 - 319. Doctoral Research Methods III

 - 4. The Media Studies MA Project: students complete a project usually related to one of the required Communication courses listed in item 3 above.
-The project requirement is intentionally flexible to permit students to adjust it to their interests, in consultation with professors. a) The project typically evolves from a paper assigned in a
+The project requirement is intentionally flexible to permit students to adjust it to their interests, in consultation with professors.

-- Communication course that has been pre-approved by the student's Media Studies adviser.
+- a) The project typically evolves from a paper assigned in a Communication course that has been pre-approved by the student's Media Studies adviser.

 - b) The project must be supervised by a faculty member, usually the professor who taught the course that inspired the project (but not necessarily the student's adviser for the Media Studies program).
-Only a faculty member, not a Ph.D. student, can approve a topic and supervise a paper. - These courses are designed for Ph.D. students.
-Master's students are unlikely to be admitted to take them, but the final decision is up to the faculty.
+Only a faculty member, not a Ph.D. student, can approve a topic and supervise a paper.